 The film is an adaptation of Patricia Highsmith’s (Strangers on a Train, The Talented Mr. Ripley) seminal novel The Price of Salt, whose direct inside look at a societally tabooed affair was unlike any work released at the time.
 It focuses on a romance between two women, Carol Aird and Therese Belivet, played here by an excellent Cate Blanchett and an understated Rooney Mara, respectively.
 Carol is a high society woman who seems to have it all; Therese is a young, aspiring photographer struggling with her vocational satisfaction and her sexuality.

 They cross paths during the height of holiday shopping season.
 Therese, a shopgirl at a busy retail chain, helps Carol with a purchase for her daughter, though the clinical process feels more like flirtation in disguise — dangerous is the atmosphere around them.
-So when Carol accidentally leaves her gloves at the counter, it gives Therese a reason to continue their attraction, which picks up quickly and sturdily.
+So when Carol accidentally leaves her gloves at the counter, it gives Therese a reason to continue their flirtation, which picks up quickly and then stays steady.

 Currently, Carol is going through a nasty divorce, her husband (Kyle Chandler) doing everything he can to achieve sole custody of their daughter, using her homosexuality, which has been known to him for years, as a basis for supposed moral corruption.
-Therese is dating a man (Jake Lacy) with a steady job and marital desire, but lack of physical magnetism leaves her feeling uncomfortable with prospects of a future with him.
-So an affair acts as an escape, an escape that leads much further than both would ever expect and that allows both to discover what they crave in life, both emotionally and erotically.
+Therese is dating a man (Jake Lacy) with a steady job and marital desire, but her lack of attraction to him leaves her feeling uncomfortable with the prospects of a future with him.
+So an affair acts as an escape, and an escape that leads further than both would ever expect and that allows both to discover what they crave in life, both emotionally and erotically.

 Carol is directed by Todd Haynes, whose work ranges from the claustrophobic Safe (1995) to the eccentric I’m Not There (2007).
 Carol comes closest to his 2002 masterpiece Far From Heaven, a rich Douglas Sirk homage where seeing cinema as an art form never stops being a focal point in our tenable enjoyment.
 This is one of Haynes’s best films, by far his most intensely romantic and certainly among his most downplayed.
 Its content suggests melodrama but sidesteps hefty heavy-handedness with luminous fortitude — Carol gets under our skin and doesn’t much care to leave.

 The ambiguity of the ending, which suggests that Carol and Therese do eventually reconcile and continue down a more lively romantic path, is perfect for a film that bears the feeling of an impending tragedy at every moment.
 (Unfamiliar with the source material, I was convinced that death would somehow integrate itself as a major part of the story’s structuring.)
-Carol is so subtle, so chilly, and so romantic, that gratification does not come instantly; it takes its time overcoming our minds and our hearts.
-When it does, though, our balance becomes unstable and we suddenly are surmounted.
+Carol is so subtle, chilly, and romantic that gratification does not come instantly; it takes its time on us.
 Here is one of the finest movies of the year.
 A-